juadel/Offocus-Class/README.md

 The user have the possibility to  decide if he wants to see the image or just read a final report.

-In this repository (as part of my learning process) I am including the program using classes.

 **HOW IT WORKS**